dojot/docs/source/internal-communication.rst

 By default these messages are create in kafka topic ``dojot-management.dojot.tenancy``.

-This prefix topic can be configured, check `Auth` Component documentation in :doc:`./components-and-apis`.
+This prefix topic can be configured, check the `Auth` Component documentation :doc:`./components-and-apis`.

 Device Manager
 --------------